-(b) On or before the creation of each Series the Owner Trustee, for the benefit of the applicable Series Certificate Holder and subject to the rights of , shall establish and thereafter maintain an account for such Series designated the A Trust Series [name] Collection Account,@ which account shall be an Eligible Account (a A Collection Account@).
-Trust shall deposit the proceeds Collection Account established for Series and shall apply such proceeds .
+(b) On or before the creation of each Series, the Owner Trustee, for the benefit of the applicable Series Certificate Holder and subject to the rights of the Lenders any creditors of such Series, shall establish and thereafter maintain an account for such Series designated the A Hawaii II 125-0 Tahiti Trust Series [name] Collection Account,@ which account shall be an Eligible Account (a ASeries Collection Account@).
+The With respect to a Series, the Trust shall deposit the proceeds of each Tranche and the issuance of the related Series Certificate (except for the issuance of Series Certificates for the respective Hawaii Series on the Closing Date) in the received from or with respect to the related Series Property or otherwise with respect to such Series in the Series Collection Account established for the applicable such Series and shall apply such proceeds either (i) to pay the transfer price for the applicable Class B Interest to the Transferor pursuant to the terms of the applicable Transfer and Auction Agreement or (ii) on the Closing Date, with respect to the respective Hawaii Series, to repay the outstanding principal balance on the existing notes under the Hawaii Facility Agreement in accordance with Section 5.02.
 Any investment of funds in a Series Collection Account shall be made solely in Permitted Investments.
 Any other amounts received by the Trust with respect to a Series shall be deposited in the applicable Series Collection Account and shall be applied in accordance with this Article V.

 (c) All of the right, title and interest of the Owner Trustee in all funds on deposit from time to time in each Collection Account and in all proceeds thereof shall be held for the benefit of the applicable Series Certificate Holder and/or Beneficial Owner (as provided in this Agreement) and such other Persons entitled to payments or distributions therefrom.

 Section 5.05.
 Tax Reporting .
-The Owner Trustee shall file or cause to be filed such federal and state income tax returns and information statements for each of its taxable years as are required by applicable law .
-The taxable year of the Trust shall be its Fiscal Year or such other taxable year as may be selected by the Owner Trustee in consultation with the .
-Within thirty (30) days after the end of each of the Trust=s taxable years, the Owner Trustee shall cause the Trust to provide to each party which was a or a Certificate Holder at any time during such year such information as is appropriate or required under federal and state income tax law to enable each to calculate its federal and state income tax liability relating to its .
+The Owner Trustee shall file or cause to be filed such federal and state income tax returns and information statements for each of its taxable years as are required by applicable law and consistent with Section 2.06.
+The taxable year of the Trust shall be its Fiscal Year or such other taxable year as may be selected by the Owner Trustee in consultation with the Reimbursement and Disclosure Agent Beneficial Owner.
+Within thirty (30) days after the end of each of the Trust=s taxable years, the Owner Trustee shall cause the Trust to provide to each party which was a Lender holder of the Tahiti Note, or a Certificate Holder at any time during such year such information as is appropriate or required under federal and state income tax law to enable each party such holder to calculate its federal and state income tax liability relating to its ownership of the Tahiti Note, the debt instrument or the Certificates, respectively Notes or Certificates, as the case may be.
+Forms 1099 shall reflect the payor of yield on each Series Certificate as the applicable Sponsor and shall reflect the applicable Sponsor=s federal employer identification number.

+Section 5.06.
+Distribution Reports.
+On each Payment Date, the Owner Trustee shall send to each requesting Certificate Holder a report (the ADistribution Report@) setting forth the amount, if any, of funds distributed to the Certificate Holders.

 ARTICLE VI.